 Will my sessions be recorded?

-None of our appointments will ever be recorded or otherwise stored.
+Your privacy is my top priority.
+None of your appointments will ever be recorded or stored in any way.

 Do I need special equipment?

-To participate in online therapy appointments from your home, you will need one of the following devices:
+To join in on our online therapy sessions, all you need is one of these devices:

 - Desktop computer with a webcam, speakers, a 2.5 GHz processor, and 4 GB of RAM OR